EU leads call for stronger climate ambition as U.N. summit wavers

 With global emissions hitting a record high last year, countries pushing for stronger climate action say that big polluters must agree to submit more ambitious pledges next year to give the accord a fighting chance of success.

-Bhutan’s Sonam Phuntsho Wangdi, who chairs a bloc of Least Developed Countries, told the session he could not “face our peoples back at home” without a stronger outcome to protect the world from the worst impacts from climate change.
+Bhutan’s Sonam Phuntsho Wangdi, who chairs a bloc of Least Developed Countries, told the session he could not “face our peoples back at home” without a stronger outcome to protect the world from the worst impacts of climate change.

-Reporting by Matthew Green; Editing by Alex Richardson
+Reporting by Matthew Green; Editing by Alex Richardson and Emelia Sithole-Matarise